Yeager's NF-104 Crash

 .

-High over the desert, Yeager pulled the ejection handle and departed the out-of-control rocket plane as it twisted and rolled along all her axes.
+As the Starfighter tumbled towards the surface, Yeager pulled the ejection handle and departed the out-of-control rocket plane as it twisted and rolled along all her axes.

 The F-104 slammed onto the desert floor, with Yeager landing only a short distance away.
 Still in one piece, but unfortunately burned after his parachute opened.
 Yeager had been inadvertently struck in the face by the base of his ejection seat, breaking his helmet’s visor, and allowing burning residue from the rocket to enter the pure O2 environment inside his helmet.
 This sequence of events actually ignited a flame inside his visor, and as a result, Yeager suffered numerous burns to his face and hands.
 Moments after touching down under his canopy, a helicopter and flight surgeon arrived, and thankfully, Yeager lived to fly another day...